Slovak government at risk of collapse as rivals call no-confidence vote

 "It's very open, because some of the opposition lawmakers, who have supported the government so far, are ambiguous, while the ruling coalition doesn't have a majority," Radoslav Stefancik, a political analyst at Slovakia's University of Economics, said.

-"It's possible that the proposal has a real chance, but only as long as all the other opposition lawmakers also vote for the fall of the government."

 Parliament is due to hold a final vote on the 2023 state budget on Friday.
-Failure to approve it by the year's end would force the government into a provisional budget that could water down its support for people suffering from high energy bills.
+Failure to approve would force the government into a provisional budget that could water down its support for people suffering from high energy bills.

-Lawmakers are also due to vote shortly on windfall taxes on the country's main refinery and gas transit firms to support budget revenue.
+Lawmakers should also vote shortly on windfall taxes on the country's main refinery and gas transit firms to support budget revenue.

 Local media reports said a compromise could be found under which some of the independents support both the government and its budget if the coalition agrees to an early election by next September.
-The next election is currently scheduled for February 2024.
+The next election is currently due in February 2024.

 ((robert.muller@thomsonreuters.com; Reuters Messaging: robert.muller.thomsonreuters.com@reuters.net))